LightRomance/Convex_Hull_Algoritms/README.md

 ## Features

 - Computes the convex hull of a set of randomly generated 2D points.
-- Uses both a divide-and-conquer algorithm and SciPy's ConvexHull implementation to compute the convex hull.
+- Uses both a divide-and-conquer algorithm to compute the convex hull.
 - Measures and displays the execution time of the algorithm.

 ## Requirements